bliunlpr/speaker/README.md

 You need build train and dev directory.
 Each has ```feats.scp``` and ```utt2spk```.
 Each line of ```feats.scp``` is "utt_id feats_path" and each line of ```utt2spk``` is "utt_id spk_id".
 The dev directory also need ```pair.txt```.
 Each line of ```pair.txt``` is "utt_id0 utt_id1 feats_path0 feats_path1 label".
 You can run ```python3 local/make_pairs.py dev 1500 1500``` to randomly build the ```pair.txt```.

 ## (1) Train model
-We provide two training mehods.
+We provide two training methods.
 One is based on "Generalized End-to-End Loss for Speaker Verfication"[GE2E](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8462665).
 Anonther is our proposed Deep Segment Attentive Embedding mehod[DSAE].
 The model is LSTM or CNN.
 We also provide different attention strategies.
 ### for GE2E
 ```
 sh run.sh --stage 2 --seq_training false --model_type lstm --train_type  base_attention | last_state | base_attention ```